Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 \subsection{Optimization scheme}

-In the empirical application, a recursive-window estimation scheme is used to generate a sequence of density forecasts.\footnote{In this context, the choice of using expanding windows for estimation, as opposed to rolling windows, increases the probability that the variable "visits" the highest possible number of regimes within the sample.} Next, the forecasts are used to carry out the optimization of weights/priors, which is iterated over time.
+We generate a sequence of pseudo-out-of-sample density forecasts using a recursive-window estimation scheme.\footnote{In this context, the choice of using expanding windows, as opposed to rolling windows, increases the probability that the variable ``visits" most or all the regimes within the sample, thus greatly facilitating the estimation of the regime-switching model.} Next, the forecasts are used to carry out the optimization of weights/priors, which is iterated over time.
 The procedure can be described as follows.
 Let us assume that we are at time $T_w$ and the forecast horizon is $h$.
-For each view under consideration, the MSAR model is recursively estimated using observations between time $t_0$ and time $t$, with $t=T_0,T_0+1,\dots,T_w-h$. $T_0$ is therefore the end period of the shortest estimation sample.
+For each view under consideration, the MSAR model is recursively estimated using observations between an initial time $t_0$ and time $t$, with $t=T_0,T_0+1,\dots,T_w-h$. $T_0$ is therefore the end period of the shortest estimation sample.
 Estimates at $T_0$ are used to make forecasts for period $T_0+h$, estimates at $T_0+1$ are used to make forecasts for $T_0+1+h$, and so on.
-At time $T_w$, a sequence of past forecasts is available for each view.
-At this point, the algorithm computes the optimal weights/priors based on the last $R$ forecasts, i.e. maximizes the relevant objective function between $T_w-R+1$ and $T_w$.
+Thus, at time $T_w$, a sequence of past forecasts is available for each view.
+At this point, the algorithm computes the optimal weights/priors based on the last $R$ forecasts, i.e., maximizes the relevant objective function between $T_w-R+1$ and $T_w$.
 Once the optimal weights/priors are retrieved, they are used to combine the different view-specific forecasts for the future period $T_w+h$, which is out of the optimization sample.
-When the actual value of the variable of interest is observed, at time $T_w+h$, the performance of the composite forecast is measured.
+When the actual value of the variable of interest is observed, at time $T_w+h$, the performance of the combined forecast is measured.
 The index $T_w$ runs from $T_0+h+R-1$ to $\overline{T}+h$, where $\overline{T}$ is the end of the largest estimation sample. $\overline{T}+2h$ is the last available observation for the target variable.
-Therefore, the period from $T_0+2h+R-1$ to $\overline{T}+2h$ defines the evaluation sample.
-Figure \ref{fig:optimization_scheme} summarizes the procedure, which closely follows Ganics (2017).
+Therefore, the period from $T_0+2h+R-1$ to $\overline{T}+2h$ defines the evaluation sample, or test set.
+Figure \ref{fig:optimization_scheme} summarizes the procedure, which closely follows \citet{ganics2017}.